ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Method

 \subsection{Preliminaries}

 In this work, we focus on the problem of unsupervised cross-domain adaptation for EEG-based sleep staging.
-In this setting, we have an access to a labeled source dataset ${X}_s= \{(\mathbf{x}_s^i,y_s^i)\}_{i=1}^{n_s}$ of $n_s$ labeled samples, and an unlabeled target dataset ${X}_t= \{(\mathbf{x}_t^j)\}_{j=1}^{n_t}$ of $n_t$ target samples.
-The source and target domains are sampled from source distribution $P_s(X_s)$ and target distribution $P_t(X_t)$ respectively.
-The source and target domains have different marginal distributions (i.e., $P_s \neq P_t$), yet they share the same label space $Y=\{1,2, \dots K\}$, where $K$ is the number of classes (i.e., sleep stages).
+In this setting, we have access to a labeled source dataset ${X}_s= \{(\mathbf{x}_s^i,y_s^i)\}_{i=1}^{n_s}$ of $n_s$ labeled samples, and an unlabeled target dataset ${X}_t= \{(\mathbf{x}_t^j)\}_{j=1}^{n_t}$ of $n_t$ samples.
+The source and target domains are sampled from source distribution $P_s(X_s)$ and target distribution $P_t(X_t)$ respectively, such that these distributions are different (i.e., $P_s \neq P_t$).
+Both domains share the same label space $Y=\{1,2, \dots K\}$, where $K$ is the number of classes (i.e., sleep stages).
 The domain adaptation scenario aims to transfer the knowledge from a labeled source domain to a domain-shifted unlabeled target domain.
 In the context of EEG data, both $\mathbf{x}_s^i$ and $\mathbf{x}_t^i$ $\in \mathbb{R}^{1 \times T}$, where the number of electrodes/channels is $1$ since we use single-channel EEG data, and $T$ represents the number of timesteps in the 30-second EEG epochs.